MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ## Resolve - Cannot reorder work items, change link type or category

-You may see a message similar to: `You cannot reorder work items and some work items may not be shown.
+You may see a message like: `You cannot reorder work items and some work items may not be shown.
 See work item(s) 7 to either remove the parent to child link or change the link type to 'Related'." or "Work item 3 can't be reordered because its parent is on the same category"`.

-To address this message, do the following steps:
+To address this error, do the following steps:

 1. Open the work item listed in the error message.
 2. Look for a parent or child link.
 Make sure this link goes to a work item within the same category as the work item you opened.
 This link goes to another work item  that appears on the same backlog level as the work item you opened.
 Depending on your team's bug behavior setting, bugs may appear with requirements or tasks.